AKASHAorg/eth-bucharest/documentation/WIDGETS.md

 ### Widgets
-Beside the central area which is used by the apps, there are also other sections in the layout that can be used by widget.
+Beside the central area which is used by the apps, there are other sections in the layout that can be used by widget.
 As an example, the sidebar, the top bar and the card on the right of the screen are all widgets.
 The layout which defines the location of the apps and widgets in page